Ariel-Rodriguez/grunt-smart-vlt/README.md

-# grunt-smart-vlt
+# grunt-smart-vlt (beta)

-> Friendly grunt plugin to run Adobe VLT commands.
+> Friendly grunt plugin what runs Adobe VLT commands for you.

-> Run svlt task to automatically commit the changes from your local work.
+> Use svlt task to automatically commit the changes from your local work.
->

 > Call to svlt task after any change on your cq vault directory and all vlt operations will be performed.

 ## Getting Started